Particl-Community/academy/marketplace-guides/marketguides_installation.rst

    Particl Marketplace Installation Guide

 .. meta::
-   :description lang=en: Learn how to install Particl Marketplace on your desktop conputer
+   :description lang=en: Learn how to install Particl Marketplace on your desktop computer
    :keywords lang=en: Particl, Marketplace, Installation, Quickstart, Blockchain, Privacy, E-Commerce, multi-vendor marketplace, online marketplace

 :term:`Particl Marketplace` provides you with the most secure, private, and unrestricted e-commerce experience on the web.
 This section will teach you how to install and configure it to your liking, as well as how to back up your Marketplace data.